Sujithac07/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Welcome!
 I'm Sujith A C
     subtitle: >-
-      I'm Sujith A C, a passionate third-year Computer Science student at The Apollo University, specializing in Artificial Intelligence and Data Science.
+      A passionate third-year Computer Science student at The Apollo University, specializing in Artificial Intelligence and Data Science.
 With a solid foundation in Python, Java, R, SQL, and C, I am dedicated to developing innovative solutions that make an impact.
 Explore my projects and skills to discover how we can collaborate and innovate together.
     styles:
       self:
         height: auto